 What is a Cold Sore?

 Don’t be confused by what is a cold sore.
 Cold sores, otherwise known as fever blisters, are small, red sores that develop on or near the lips, and sometimes in the mouth.
 They are a member of the Herpes virus, or HSV-1.

 How Do I Get Cold Sores?

 Most people will contract cold sores by sharing drinks, food, or kissing someone who already has cold sores.
-Even people without a visible cold sore can infect others, as the virus lies dormant in their saliva.
+One cold sore fact is that even people without a visible cold sore can infect others, as the virus lies dormant in their saliva.
 Once contracted, the virus stays with you for life, hiding in the nerve cells near your ear.
 Statistics say somewhere around 7 in every 10 people will contract cold sores.

 What Are Symptoms of Cold Sores?

 When first contracted, the cold sore virus can cause flu-like symptoms: swollen gums, a sore feeling in the mouth, swollen lymph glands in the neck, and a mild fever.
 Ironically, you will not develop cold sores after first infection, as only about a third of all people who catch cold sores will ever actually develop sores.

 If you do develop sores, about a day before you will begin to feel a tingle, itch or small localized burning sensation around the mouth.
 After which, you will see a small cluster of blisters that will turn into a painful sore.
 The sore will last a couple of days and slowly disappear.
 A typically flare-up lasts about 10 days.

 Are Canker Sores Cold Sores?